Nezteb/peck-engineering-assessment/README.md

 # Noah Betzen: Peck Engineering Assessment

+The following build/run instructions assume you have Elixir/Erlang installed on your machine and have built/run other Elixir/Phoenix projects on your machine before:
+- `mix deps.get`
+- `mix ecto.setup`
+- `mix phx.server`
+- Open `http://localhost:4000/food_trucks` to see all the available food trucks

 TODO:
 - ✅ Boilerplate Phoenix app
 - ✅ Schema/migrations for food truck data (Postgres)